stonybrook-lin539/main/source/main/02_ngrams_linguistics/00_ngrams.md

 One problem with large $n$-grams is that some words may be shorter than $n$ even after edge markers have been added.
 Just what are the 4-grams of *{{{L}}}a{{{R}}}*?
 There's many ways this could be fixed.
-We will use a method that is conceptually simple even though it can get awkward in practice: if the grammar uses $n$-grams, we pad out the word with $n-1$ edge markers.
+We will use a method that is conceptually simple even though may seem awkward at first: if the grammar uses $n$-grams, we pad out the word with $n-1$ edge markers.
+In a later unit, you will see why this actually makes a lot of sense.

 ::: example
 Consider now the bigrams, trigrams, and 4-grams of *kobinal* with edge markers {{{L}}} and {{{R}}}.